evanx/bashbin/redis-scan/readme.md

 ```
 When the cursor returned is zero, we `break` from the `while` loop.

-Note we are using the default scan count of 10.
+Note we are using the default scan count of 10 keys per iteration.

 ### Scanned